The Problem of Getting People to Speak up When You Can't Hear Them

 "Sorry, I can't hear you, I have a severe hearing loss.
 Could you speak up?"

-"My hearing is really bad and I can't hear you, if you get my attention before speaking to me I will hear more"
+"My hearing is really bad, and I can't hear you, if you get my attention before speaking to me I will hear more."

 "Can you write down the address?
-My hearing is awful and I can't understand what you are saying"
+My hearing is awful, and I can't understand what you are saying"

-Some people will speak up and speak clearly and the problem is solved, others will not as they have their comfort volume that they don't want to change.
-This can be very frustrating but I don't think people are usually remaining quiet out of spite, maybe they are nervous to speak up, nervous of talking in the environment or have some other issue or reason to be quiet.
+Some people will speak up and speak clearly, and the problem is solved, others will not as they have their comfort volume that they don't want to change.
+This can be very frustrating, but I don't think people are usually remaining quiet out of spite, maybe they are nervous to speak up, nervous of talking in the environment or have some other issue or reason to be quiet.

 Remind people you have already told

-Don't assume that the person you told about your hearing loss last week will remember today, remind them if you need to, chances are that dealing with hearing problems it not their day-to-day thing and they've been happily talking at their usual volume all week, you need to nudge them to speak up again.
+Don't assume that the person you told about your hearing loss last week will remember today, remind them if you need to, the chances are that dealing with hearing problems it not their day-to-day thing and they've been happily talking at their usual volume all week, you need to nudge them to speak up again.

 Set your hearing aids up for the environment

 Modern hearing aids usually come bundled with a smartphone App and quite a good set of customisation features, at the very least your hearing aid will have different programme settings for different environments.
 Use these different options to set up your hearing aid for where you are.
 You may find that you hear much better in the library by boosting higher pitch sounds a lot and reducing noise reduction, whereas in the pub/bar you would need a lot of noise reduction and probably a quieter volume setting.
 Experiment if you need to.